mlswg/mls-architecture/draft-ietf-mls-architecture.md

 can get more information about the targeted user.

 > **RECOMMENDATION:**
 > Do not use the same signature keypair across groups.
+Update all keys for all
+> groups on a regular basis.
+Do not preserve keys in different groups when
+> suspecting a compromise.

 > **RECOMMENDATION:**
 > Separate the service binding the identities and the public keys from the